-The earlier the diagnosis, the better the chance of slowing progression of this insidious disease.
+The earlier your multiple sclerosis is diagnosed, the better the chance of slowing the progression of this insidious disease with the right treatment.

 In some ways, Adriane Emerson, 38, lives like most everyone else.
 She gets up in the morning, prepares for her day, commutes to work and back, ties up loose ends, sees to her kids’ needs, and, maybe, finds some time for herself before going to sleep.